 Tip #2 – Use a clean, fresh design

 When you first go live with your intranet, sometimes it’s good to have a bold design theme, lots of graphics and a few boxes on the intranet home page for social-fun content.
 This helps to drum up interest and attract employees to the new intranet.

 That approach does not work well for a mature intranet.
 Time to drop the big graphics, move the social-fun content down (below the fold) and ensure that front and center you have content that is important to employees and that helps them to be more productive.

 To supplement your navigation and help employees find relevant content easier, add a “top 5 finds” to the intranet home page.
-Use stats to track what areas of the intranet are most used by employees and put links to these areas in the top 5 box.
+Use the Stats & Analytics tool to track what areas of the intranet are most used by employees and put links to these areas in the top 5 box.
 Encourage your users to fill up their “My Bookmarks” box with content they interact with on a regular basis.

 For a mature intranet, try a cleaner, fresher approach to your design theme.
 Swap that dark blue background color with a clean white.
 Change the site font color to be gray instead of black.
 Soft is the way to go here.
 Anything that fights the content for attention needs to go.
 Add pizzazz with punches of bright color (in moderation).
 Add orange, lime, or ocean blue color punches with an intranet logo, font highlight color, link colors and small icons.
 Add more padding around your navigation and widget boxes.
 When you have a text-heavy home page, slightly more white space padding helps for better reading.
 All this can be done with point-and-click options in the Theme Builder.

 And always-always put “border=0” in your linked <img> tags (custom message boxes).
 Nothing looks more like circa 1991 web design than seeing the ugly blue border around a linked graphic.